-If we look at the special features of the ACES applications, we see need for multi-scale and multi-disciplinary simulations.
-The service model naturally supports the multidisciplinary requirement as one builds complex applications out of say separate particle dynamic and finite element components.
-Multi-scale can also exploit this feature and the availability of general services (like visualization), which can be shared by multiple simulations.
+If we look at the special features of the ACES applications, we see the need for multi-scale and multidisciplinary simulations.
+The service model naturally supports the multi-disciplinary requirement as one builds complex applications out of, say, separate particle dynamic and finite-element components.
+Multi-scale simulations can also exploit this feature and the availability of general services (like visualization), which can be shared by multiple simulations.
 One can build a simulation out of the different types of services needed and then substitute in different components corresponding to say different approaches with different algorithms or different resolutions.
-This capability of supporting different "plugand-play" versions is also important in education as discussed in the next section.
+This capability of supporting different 'plug-and-play' versions is also important in education as discussed in the next section.
 One can substitute smaller data sets or simpler software to enable a classroom version of an ACES simulation.

-In fig. 2, we show key features of a typical implementation of what we sometimes call .opennet - the collection of open web technologies which can be used to build robust multi-tier systems.
-The simple clientbroker-resource triplet is a three-tier model; however once we link multiple services and build hierarchical service bundles we get a general multi-tier model.
-The model of fig. 2 builds modularity into the software model.
-Databases are used to store and support access and search of data but they do not define the structure.
+In Figure 2, we show the key features of a typical implementation of what we sometimes call .opennet-the collection of open Web technologies which can be used to build robust multi-tier systems.
+The simple client-broker-resource triplet is a three-tier model; however, once we link multiple services and build hierarchical service bundles we get a general multi-tier model.
+The model of Figure 2 builds modularity into the software model.
+Databases are used to store and support access and search of data, but they do not define the structure.
 The data structures are defined in XML, which has the important implication that all data is now viewed as an object.
-Later in section 4, we discuss in detail the potential use of XML in ACES.
-We term the XML layer in fig. 2 as virtual because we do not need to turn all data into an XML syntax - that would often be very inefficient.
-Rather we need to be able to reference the data with XML query languages and manipulate it as though it had the XML form.
-In our implementations of this architecture, we use Castor [to automatically generate Java classes equivalent to the XML Schema object specification.
-As discussed in section 4, we suggest that the earthquake community develop appropriate XML Schema to describe those quantities that are characteristic of their field.
+Later, in Section 4, we discuss in detail the potential use of XML in ACES.
+We term the XML layer in Figure 2 as virtual because we do not need to turn all data into an XML syntax-that would often be very inefficient.
+Rather, we need to be able to reference the data with XML query languages and manipulate it as though it had the XML form.
+In our implementations of this architecture, we use Castor to automatically generate Java classes equivalent to the XML Schema object specification.
+As is discussed in Section 4, we suggest that the earthquake community develop appropriate XML schema to describe those quantities that are characteristic of their field.
 This should be built on activities in related fields and on relevant general standards.